Trade show exhibits that fit into a 10' wide by 10' deep space at a convention hall.

 Large format banner display graphics printed on durable paper, fabric or other weather-resistant materials with special inks that withstand the elements.

 Work performed by I&D labor after business hours, on weekends or holidays to set up and take down trade show exhibit booths.
 Premium service rates apply.

 A prefabricated trade show exhibit composed of connected rectangular panels of various sizes.
 See Lite Displays.

 A small trade show display counter used to display products.

-An exhibit booth with aisles on three sides.
-In Europe, a Peninsula Booth is also called a Peninsula Stand or Open 3 Sides.
+Exhibit booths with aisles on three sides.
+In Europe, Peninsula Booths are also called Peninsula Stands or Open 3 Sides.